forthy42/net2o/wiki/get-it.md

     deb [arch=i386,amd64,armhf,armel,arm64,powerpc,mips,mipsel,all] https://net2o.de/debian testing main
     EOF

-Remove the architectures on the list above which you don't need; on Debian testing, the list is not necessary, on older versions, the “`all`” part is not searched if you don't have that list, then Gforth fails to install the “`gforth-common`” part.
+Remove the architectures on the list above which you don't need; change `testing` to `stable` or `oldstable` if you are running on older versions of Debian.
+On Debian testing, the list of architecture is not necessary, on older versions, the “`all`” part is not searched if you don't have that list, then Gforth fails to install the “`gforth-common`” part.

     wget -O - https://net2o.de/bernd@net2o.de-yubikey.pgp.asc | apt-key add -
     apt update